-Hi, I am Olaf, and today I want to discuss what I did when I received $100,000 and how it fueled my feelings of being an imposter.
+Hi, I am Olaf, and today I want to discuss what I did when I received $100,000 and how it fueled my feelings of being an imposter and the associated pains of imposter syndrome.
 While it is a subject I have debated journaling, I suspect many in the financial independence community don’t share their story with full transparency, and I hope this aids others in being more forthcoming.
 So, here is my attempt at lifting the veil!

 Imposter syndrome is a psychological pattern in which an individual doubts their skills, talents, or accomplishments and has a persistent internalized fear of being exposed as a fraud.Wikipedia